ispyb/ISPyB/documentation/ISPyB_ejb3.md

 **In the serviceBean:**

-The fist method is used to detach and put all Sets to null:
+The first method is used to detach and put all Sets to null:

 ```java
 private BLSample3VO getLightBLSampleVO(BLSample3VO vo) throws